cyrichardson/docs-common/api-guide-template/api-reference/methods/http-request-documentation-guidelines.rst

 HTTP request documentation guidelines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section provides guidelines for documenting a single HTTP
+This document provides guidelines for documenting a single HTTP
 request (for example, ``GET /v2.0/servers``).
 It provides the topic
 structure and guidelines for content and style within each section.

 .. note::

-     Headings in parentheses indicate parts of the section that do not have a
+     Headings in parentheses indicate parts of a section that do not have a
      heading in the template.
 For an example of the template with content that
-     following these guidelines, see
+     follows these guidelines, see
      :ref:`Example http request topic <update-an-image>`.

 Title